 Easily accessible through air, rail and road, Bikaner boasts of a lot of tourist places that will interest history buffs and culture enthusiasts.
 Before we move on to the top tourist places in Bikaner, here are a few essentials that’ll help you plan your trip to Bikaner.

-Forts & Museums: Historical places to visit in Bikaner
+Forts & Museums: 9 Historical Places In Bikaner

-1. Junagarh Fort: An amalgamation of Mughal & Gujarati architecture
+1. Junagarh Fort: A Blend Of Mughal & Gujarati Architecture

 An undefeated and unconquered fort that still stands tall and narrates tales of the glorious past, Junagarh fort is one of the truly mesmerizing places to visit in Bikaner.
 The unique amalgamation of Mughal and Gujarati architecture makes this fort one of its kind.
 Its soaring beauty and a picturesque surrounding provide photographers with a lot of options to capture.